This section contains information about the use of our website.

 Maintaining documents in PDF format has been employed by TCC due to the nature of the documents, and the requirement for preserving their integrity.

-Scanned Acrobat documents
+Scanned Acrobat Documents

 For technical reasons and to meet some legal requirements, this website provides some PDF documents that cannot be provided in HTML or plain text, and subsequently are not accessible via screen reader software.
-These are usually scanned hard copy documents that have been submitted to TCC and may also contain a large number of images and diagrams.
+These are usually scanned hard copy documents that have been submitted to Townsville City Council and may also contain a large number of images and diagrams.
 In most instances, hard copies of these documents are available from Council and this information is provided on relevant pages.

 For more information on PDF document accessibility, please go to Adobe's website.